 - During the initial phase, Marketing Authorization Holders (MAHs) and Invoicing Companies must register and report all the medicines which fall under the scope with the NHRA.

-The products which will be governed by the regulations
+Products governed by the regulations

-- Foreign-produced medicines imported as finished goods
+- Foreign-produced medicines that are imported as finished goods

 - Imported medicines that are re-packaged locally